ComposableFi/composable/book/src/products/mosaic/active-liquidity-management.md

 Community members can use the Composable SDK to integrate cross-chain transfer functionality in their dApp, or use it to build novel applications, such as cross-chain asset management, cross-chain lending, etc.

-Once Mosaic Phase 3 is complete, we will be integrating Mosaic with Composable’s cross-chain virtual machine to enable cross-chain function calling with chains that do not support light clients.
-Mosaic will become the messaging infrastructure sending instructions to satellite contracts on other chains.
+Once Mosaic Phase 3 is complete, we will further decentralize validation and executor architecture.